dmkwelivitage/dmkwelivitage/README.md

 ## 🤔 Fun Facts About Me

 - 🎮 I love playing Multiplayer Games with friends.
-- 📚 I'm currently stuyding on DSA.
+- 📚 I'm currently studying on Data Structures and Algorithms.
 - 🎧 Favorite music genre: Pop.
 - 🐶 Pet lover!
 Would love to be an owner of a cute puppy!.